pdnt/fastapi-app/README.md

 ****User:**** Allows a person to create a user.
 OAuth2PasswordBearer is used to let FastAPI know that we are creating a security schema.
 JWT is used to encode the user and the password, using the HS256 algorithm.
-The password is hashed and the output is stored in a SQL database.
+The password is hashed and the output is stored in a PostgreSQL database.

 ****Post:**** It's used to create posts, which consist of two fields, title and content.
 The schema is also formed by: